ArunaStorage/documentation/get_started/basic_usage/03_How-To-Project.md

 ## Get Project

-API examples for fetching info fo an existing Project:
+API example for fetching info of an existing Project.

+This request needs at least READ permissions on the specific Project.

 ### Bash:
 ```bash